denyspoltorak/metapatterns-website/metapatterns/content/foundations-of-software-architecture/modules-and-complexity.md

 <a href="/Intro/Modules-5.png" style="outline:none">
 <img src="/Intro/Modules-5.png" alt="Modules-5" style="width:64%"/>
 </a>
+<figcaption>Figure 5: The lower module has low cohesion.</figcaption>
 </figure>

-Figure 5: The lower module has low cohesion\.

 What happens if we put several clusters of concepts in the same module?
 Nothing too evil happens with small modules – the module gets a higher complexity than each of its constituents, but lower than their sum\.
 In practice, multiple unrelated functions are often gathered in a ‘utils’ or ‘tools’ file or directory to alleviate *operational complexity*\.